 The first postdoctoral researcher will be employed for two years on a 100% position and is planned to start after the first half of the first project year (6 month after project start).
-The planned work will include the incorporation of collective effects into beam-matter interaction and the implementation of a start-to-end simulation combining beam transport simulations in the accelerator with simulations of the transport through matter.
-A candidate with a strong background in many-particle systems, radiation transport through matter, or theoretical accelerator physics with experience in simulation programming is envisioned.
-The higher level of prior experience and knowledge required for this task, is more suited for a postdoctoral researcher position (compared to a doctoral student), which would furthermore allow the researcher to work as a more independent team member.
+The higher level of prior experience and knowledge required for this task (see Section 6.2), is more suited for a postdoctoral researcher position (compared to a doctoral student), which will furthermore allow the researcher to work as a more independent team member.

 The second postdoctoral researcher will be employed with 100% for two years and is planned to start in the second half of the third project year (30 month after project start).
-Due to the experimental nature of the assigned work packages, an experimental physicist with an extensive background in fast, time-resolved diagnostics and detectors as well as short pulse physics would be suitable.
-Alternatively, an electrical engineer working in detector development for 2-dimensional pulse detection with some basic experience in accelerator physics would be a good fit.
-In order to ensure a continuous progress in this stage of the project, the tasks should be carried out by a postdoctoral researcher who, due to previous experience can more efficiently solve upcoming challenges.
-Additionally, the project will benefit from the contribution of prior knowledge in fields such as detector engineering At the same time, would the increased independence of the postdoctoral researcher allow them to define their own research profile and gain experience in supervision.
+In order to ensure a continuous progress in this stage of the project, the tasks (see Section 6.2) should be carried out by a postdoctoral researcher who, due to previous experience can more efficiently solve upcoming challenges.
+Additionally, the project will benefit from the contribution of prior knowledge in fields such as detector engineering.
+At the same time, would the increased independence of the postdoctoral researcher allow them to define their own research profile and gain experience in the supervision of a potential master student.